Kennaway baronets

 The Kennaway Baronetcy of Hyderabad in the East Indies, is a title in the Baronetage of Great Britain.
 It was created on 25 February 1791 for John Kennaway (1758-1836), British Resident at the Court of Nizam Ali Khan, Asaf Jah II, Nizam of Hyderabad, in recognition of his part in the negotiation of the 1790 alliance between the Nizam and the East India Company against Tipoo Sultan.
-The second Baronet was High Sheriff of Devon in 1866.
-The third Baronet was a Conservative politician.

-The Kennaway family originated in Fife, Scotland.
-In 1713 the young William I Kennaway moved from Scotland to Exeter in Devon to continue his trade as a sergemaker and clothier.
-His son William II Kennaway joined the business which between the years 1750 and 1790 expanded into a major force in the Devonshire woollen trade, which however soon thereafter collapsed due to the Napoleonic Wars.
-William III Kennaway (grandson of William I) started anew in the wine trade, whilst his brothers sought their fortunes in the East Indies: John Kennaway, later the 1st Baronet and Richard Kennaway (later of Fort House, Sidmouth, Devon, built in 1805, now called "Kennaway House") who also acquired a fortune working for the Board of Trade in Bengal.
+The 2nd Baronet was High Sheriff of Devon in 1866.
+The 3rd Baronet was a Member of Parliament for East Devon from 1870 to 1885 Honiton from 1885 to 1910.

-The seat of the Kennaway Baronets since 1794 has been Escot House in the parish of Talaton, near Ottery St Mary, Devon.
+The Kennaway family originated in Fifeshire, Scotland; the 1st Baronet's father William Kennaway was a merchant in Exeter, who died in 1793.
+The 1st Baronet bought in 1794 the Escot House estate in the parish of Talaton, near Ottery St Mary, Devon.
 The Kennaway family motto is Ascendam ("I will rise").